 Every few hours or whenever you think about it, take the bag and massage it around a little bit to make sure the marinade is able to affect all of the meat equally.

-Once the meat has marinated for 24 hours or so, discard the marinade and place the slices of meat onto Bradley racks or you can even order special jerky racks which are especially made for doing jerky.
+Once the meat has marinated for 24 hours or so, discard the marinade and place the slices of meat onto racks.

 You can also just place the meat directly onto the grate of your smoker.

-Place the Bradley racks in the smoker and smoke the meat at 170-180°F for 2-3 hours or until the meat reaches 160°F.
+Place the racks in the smoker and smoke the meat at 160-180°F for 6-10 hours** or until the meat has reached the proper level of “dry” that you like.

-Note: Since we are drying the meat, it is a great idea to keep the environment as non-humid as possible.
+Note: If you are using the smoker or oven, it is a great idea to keep the environment as non-humid as possible.
 For this reason, I recommend you leave the water pan/bowl dry so as to not create steam.
-Some folks even leave the door of the smoker slightly ajar so the humidity can escape.
+You can also leave the door of the smoker or oven slightly ajar so the humidity can escape.

 Check the meat every hour or so until it gets close then you will want to check it every 30 minutes or so until it has the dryness, and texture that you are looking for.